GSA/challenges-and-prizes/_challenges/1116-lithium-battery-portable-hazard-containment-challenge.md

   #### Submissions

-  Entries for Phase I must be submitted via email to Marissa Wagler at [marissa.wagler@navy.mil](<mailto: marissa.wagler@navy.mil>) by 02:00 Eastern Time on 23 April 2020 02:00 PM ET.
+  Entries for Phase I must be submitted via email to Marissa Wagler at [marissa.wagler@navy.mil](<mailto: marissa.wagler@navy.mil>) by 02:00 Eastern Time on 07 May 2020 02:00 PM ET.
 Submissions received after the deadline may not be considered.

-  Submissions shall reference both the challenge name and participant challenge.gov username in the subject line in the following format:
+  Submissions shall reference both the challenge name and participant name in the subject line in the following format:

-  *Lithium_Battery_Man_Portable_Hazard_Containment_Challenge_User123X Phase I Submission*
+  *Lithium_Battery_Man_Portable_Hazard_Containment_Challenge_FirstName_LastName Phase I Submission*

   Submissions including attachments shall use the following filename convention:

-  *Ch.gov user name (e.g., User123X_concept.pdf, User123X_schematic.pdf)*
+  *Example: CompanyName_concept.pdf, FirstName_LastName_schematic.pdf*

   #### Questions

   For technical and challenge related questions, please send an email to [marissa.wagler@navy.mil](mailto:marissa.wagler@navy.mil) with “Lithium Battery Man Portable Hazard Containment Challenge_Questions” in the subject line.
-The deadline for prize challenge question submission is 2:00 PM Eastern Time on 16 April 2020 02:00 PM ET.
+The deadline for prize challenge question submission is 2:00 PM Eastern Time on 30 April 2020 02:00 PM ET.
 After this date and time, the Government may not respond to questions received.

   The Government will post all questions and responses on the Beta SAM website (<https://beta.sam.gov>).